transferzero/transferzero-sdk-dotnet/docs/PayoutMethodsApi.md

 <a name="getpayoutmethod"></a>
 # **GetPayoutMethod**
-> PayoutMethodResponse GetPayoutMethod (Guid? payoutMethodID)
+> PayoutMethodResponse GetPayoutMethod (Guid payoutMethodID)

 Fetching a payout method